hirememorey/yesand-music/HUMANIZATION_ANALYSIS.md

 3. **Real-Time Safety**: No memory allocation, locking, or blocking calls
 4. **Musical Intelligence**: Subtle variations that enhance rather than replace expression

-This feature provides the foundation for making MIDI performances feel more human and authentic, directly supporting the Music Cursor semantic MIDI editing vision of intelligent musical enhancement.
+This feature provides the foundation for making MIDI performances feel more human and authentic, directly supporting the YesAnd Music semantic MIDI editing vision of intelligent musical enhancement.

 ## Next Steps

 1. **Implement in JUCE Project**: Add the humanization code to the actual plugin
 2. **UI Integration**: Create parameter controls in the plugin editor
-3. **Music Cursor Integration**: Connect humanization parameters to the control plane
+3. **YesAnd Music Integration**: Connect humanization parameters to the control plane
 4. **Advanced Features**: Implement tempo-adaptive and style-specific humanization
 5. **Performance Optimization**: Fine-tune for maximum real-time performance